Believing in accessibility for all

 • advising the complainant that repeated calls regarding the complaint in question are not acceptable and will be terminated.

-• advising the complainant that their complaint has been responded to as fully as possible in line with our policy and there is nothing to be added, outlining the next steps they may choose to take.
+• advising the complainant that their complaint has been responded to as fully as possible in line with our policy outlining the next steps, they may be able to take.

-• limiting the complainant to one mode of contact; for example, telephone, letter, or email.
+• limiting to one mode of contact; for example, telephone, letter, or email.

-• allowing any personal contacts to take place in the presence of a witness and in a suitable location.
+• where face to face contact is requested, we will aim to facilitate this, and this may take place in the presence of a witness and in a suitable location.

 • allowing contact via a third party such as an advocate.

-• informing the complainant that future correspondence will be read and placed on file, but not acknowledged or registered where relating to complaints about the same matter.
+• informing the complainant that future correspondence will be read and placed on file but not acknowledged or registered where this relates to complaints about the same matter.

 • adopting a ‘zero tolerance’ policy – this could include a standard communication, for example, “Wolverhampton Homes operates a zero-tolerance policy, and the safety and respect of its staff is paramount at all times.”

-6.4 The customer experience panel will be asked to review the proposal.
-When the decision has been taken to apply this policy to a complainant, we will aim to arrange a meeting with the complainant to explain:
+6.4 The Head of Service will be asked to review the proposal.
+When the decision has been taken to apply this policy to a complainant, we will write to the complainant to explain:

 • why the decision has been taken